 Variety of Writing Tools

-Once you have built those muscles and supported letter/sound recognition through building those letters in multiple ways, it’s time to put something in that hand.
+Once you have built those muscles and supported letter/sound recognition by building those letters in multiple ways, it’s time to put something in that hand.
 You will need a variety of tools to help them start following that path of motion.
-They will need a variety of tools help make those squiggles, and curves that make up letters.
+They will need a variety of tools to help make those squiggles, and curves that make up letters.

 Don’t feel that you are limited to your favorite, adult-sized Ticonderoga No. 2 pencils.
 Students can produce letters using a variety of tools.
-Watercolors, smelly markers, highlighters, crayons, dry erase markers, and golf-size pencils all have their advantages and disadvantages.
+Watercolors, smelly markers, highlighters, crayons, dry-erase markers, and golf-size pencils all have their advantages and disadvantages.
 If a pencil isn’t working for your student, try something else.
 Yes, I even use turkey feathers.

-I find that my students often do better initially with small dry erase markers.
+I find that my students often do better initially with small dry-erase markers.
 They slide a bit easier on a piece of laminate.
 My students especially like it when I let them practice with dry eraser markers on the table.

 And if pencil grip is an issue . . . seek out your school’s occupational therapist.
 I like to say that “in my next life I am going to be an OT.”
 I feel like I have learned so much from my own school’s OT expert.
 Just when I think I have all the tricks figured out . . . she comes up with something new like this little monkey holder thingy she handed to one of my littles who came back to me in January after having never stepped foot in a school nor attending virtually.
 This little device was the ticket to happiness and success for him.
 Writing wasn’t so ‘hard’ after a short while.